 The training modes vary from product to product; however, there are usually two methods of alerting your dog: a shock or a vibration correction.

 Ironically, the shock correction mode doesn’t shock your dog.
 It’s a misnomer attributed to the older, medieval shock collars used previously in the 1960’s.
-Instead of shocking, the best shock collars for dog use a tapping sensation to alert your dog of their lousy behavior.
+Instead of shocking, the best shock collars for large dogs use a tapping sensation to alert your dog of their lousy behavior.

 However, certain low-priced shock collars do use a shock to correct bad behaviors.
 These shocks burn your dog and are painful for them.
 Be aware of this, when deciding which shock collar to buy.